tr1s/tris-shopify-webpack-boilerplate/readme.md

 For example in the [Debut Theme](https://themes.shopify.com/themes/debut/styles/default), the file called `vendor.js` contains all these types of libraries, so you can just move this file back into the `layout/theme.liquid` for the time being if you don't want the store fully optimized.
 That or you might be in a time crunch and will get to it later, right?

+## CSS Frameworks

+My favourite CSS framwork [Bulma](https://bulma.io/) is included in this setup.
+If you would like to use something different, or nothing at all, feel free to `npm uninstall bulma` and remove `@import "../node_modules/bulma/bulma";` from the `theme.scss`.

 ## A note on Pull Requests

 If you can make this better, or notice any issues, please feel free to submit a pull request!